AsherJingkongChen/xp-web/README.md

 npm run prepublish
 ```

-**Note:** The command should always be run before a critical commit or a pull request.
+**Note:** The command should always be run before a release commit or a pull request.